Updated for 2022

-How best to utilize all of this data will depend on your own keyword targets, strategy, and SEO goals.
-Overall, the data is designed to provide you both a big picture summary and many granular pictures of the strengths and weaknesses of your search performance.
+How best to utilize all of this data will depend on your keyword targets, strategy, and SEO goals.
+Overall, the data is designed to provide you with both a big picture summary and many granular pictures of the strengths and weaknesses of your search performance.

-Before Google can rank your urls for keywords, it has to crawl and index your pages.
+Before Google can rank your URLs for keywords, it has to crawl and index your pages.
 The Index section of your Google account will give you all of the information you need to understand how Google is indexing your pages, as well as tools to improve how Google is understanding your web pages.

 This feature of the Google Search Console tool allows site owners to see which of their landing pages have been indexed and whether Google bots encountered any problems when crawling them.
 Since 2018, Google uses mobile-first indexing data when available.

 A sitemap is exactly what it sounds like — a roadmap for all of the web pages in your domain.
 It communicates to Google’s crawlers what the most important pages of your website are, even if you don’t have internal links pointing to all of your pages.

-Essentially, a sitemap helps Google crawl your website more intelligently and efficiently, which benefits your keyword rankings in the long-run.
+Essentially, a sitemap helps Google crawl your website more intelligently and efficiently, which benefits your keyword rankings in the long run.
 You can generate an XML sitemap using a site map generator (try the Yoast plugin ).
 If you are unsure of which pages to include in your sitemap, consult one of our SEO strategists before generating your file.

 You are certainly not required to add a sitemap to your GSC account, and for smaller sites with only a few landing pages, it may not be necessary.
-However, larger websites (like ecommerce sites with lots of product pages) can really see their keyword rankings benefit by adding a sitemap.
+However, larger websites (like e-commerce sites with lots of product pages) owners can really see their keyword rankings benefit by adding a sitemap.